-	Based on the 2014 National curriculum, the St Maria Goretti Maths curriculum aims to ensure that all children:
+Based on the 2014 National Curriculum, the St Maria Goretti Maths curriculum intends to ensure that all children:

-- Can solve problems by applying and extending their Mathematics.
+- Can solve problems by applying and extending their mathematical skills.

-- Able to use the most efficient methods to solve calculations.
+- Are able to use the most efficient methods to solve calculations.

 Maths lessons at St Maria Goretti ensure that these skills are embedded within Maths lessons through a model of practising, applying and extending mathematical concepts.
 At our school, the majority of pupils will be taught the content from their year group only to allow them to truly master the skills required for each year group, applying and problem solving in context with the wider world.